lukascechovic/watercooling/mellow_items/README.md

 # *Mellow watercooling items for 3d printers

 *Comment:* *Cheap and complete set, everything you need to start.
 Concerns are low quality controll and pump with lots of vibrations.
-If you think you can somehow isolate those vibrations, you most probably dont, atleast I wasnt succesfull"
+If you think you can somehow isolate those vibrations, you most probably dont, atleast I wasnt succesfull."

 ## Complete basic watercooling kit